cedric-ocana/motor-controller/README.md

 motor-controller
 ================
-This is the source code of a node based service allowing to control a motor driver trough SPI, I2C, GPIO's.
+This is the source code of a node based service allowing to control a OP-AMP motor driver trough SPI, I2C, GPIO's.